210201sre/husker-p1/README.md

 Once the agents are running, the application can be compiled as a Spring Boot application and ran using Spring Tool Suite 4.

-All features of the application are accessible via HTTP requests to a RESTful API.
+All features of the application are accessible via HTTP requests to a RESTful API that sends and receives JSON data.

 ### User features